ng-Classic/ng-classic/docs/GITHUB_PROCESS.md

   <img src="./images/feature-request-automation.png" alt="Feature Request Automation">
 </p>

-## What if I want to implement the feature to help the Angular Classicteam?
+## What if I want to implement the feature to help the Angular Classic team?

 Often implementing the feature as a separate package is a better option.
-Building an external package rather than including the functionality in Angular Classichelps with:
+Building an external package rather than including the functionality in Angular Classic helps with:

 - Keeping the framework's runtime smaller and simpler
-- Makes the learning journey of developers getting started with Angular Classicsmoother
+- Makes the learning journey of developers getting started with Angular Classic smoother
 - Reduces maintainers burden and the complexity of the source code